-WITHDRAWAL FROM UNIVERSITY
+WITHDRAWAL FROM THE UNIVERSITY

-Students who drop/withdraw from all courses must obtain a withdrawal form from the Office of Academic Services and Registrar.
-The student is required to obtain the necessary signatures and return the form to the Office of Academic Services and Registrar.
-An online version of the form is also available via the "Forms and Waivers" link on the Office of Academic Services and Registrar's webpage.
+Students who drop/withdraw from all courses must obtain a withdrawal form from the Office of the Registrar.
+The student is required to obtain the necessary signatures and return the form to the Office of the Registrar.
+An online version of the form is also available via the "Forms and Waivers" link on the Office of the Registrar's webpage.